 Best Wall-Mounted Mirror

 As we mentioned above, there are a few different types of lighted makeup mirrors.
 There are the kind that lay flat on your makeup table or counter, and there are the ones you affix to the wall.

-These are a little bit more glamorous, and, because they don't take up any space on your vanity or makeup table (after all, they're mounted to the wall), you have much more space to do your makeup.
+Wall-mounted mirrors don't take up any space on your vanity or makeup table (after all, they're mounted to the wall), and that means you may have more space to do your makeup.

 Jerdon Wall Mount Makeup Mirror

 There's only one challenging part about wall-mounted mirrors: they need to be installed.
-It's pretty easy, though, and all you'll need is a drill and a screwdriver.
-Buuuuuuuuut if that's not something you're interested in, you can either have a friend/boyfriend/girlfriend/spouse install it for you, or return to our "Best Tabletop Mirrors" section!
+If that's not something you're interested in, you can either have a friend/boyfriend/girlfriend/spouse install it for you, or return to our "Best Tabletop Mirrors" section!

 Zadro Round LED-Lighted Wall Mirror

 The Zadro LED Mirror is, in our humble opinion, marvelous.
-It has LED lights, so you don't have to worry about the bulbs flaking out and needing to be replaced.
-It uses batteries, so you won't have any wires or cords running across the floor (although you can actually use a cord if you prefer to).
-It's gorgeous---silvery and sleek and smooth---and it has a nice big mirror surface at 7 inches in diameter.
-The ooooonly thing that's not quite perfect is that it magnifies at 10x, which, for a lot of women, is a little too much BUT, because it's a wall-mounted mirror, you can bring it veeeeeery close to your face, so the 10x magnification may actually work well.
+It has LED lights, which are designed to last longer than traditional bulbs.
+It uses batteries, so you won't need any wires or cords running across the floor.
+It's gorgeous—stately and sleek and smooth—and it has a nice big mirror surface at 7 inches in diameter.
+The ooooonly thing that's not quite perfect is that it magnifies at 10x, which, for a lot of women, is a little too much BUT, because it's a wall-mounted mirror, you can set it up to come very close to your face, so the 10x magnification may actually work well.
 Magnification is one of those "personal taste" features—some people like the 10x, others don't.

 Best Tri-Fold Mirrors